felipe-gomez-quezada/felipe-gomez-quezada/README.md

 # III.
 Current job

-I'm currently working as the Tech Lead of [Lifebox](https://lifebox.cl/), a Startup that develops [Power Skills](https://soypowerlatam.com/) for all kind of companies in Chile.
+I'm currently working as Chief Tecnhnology Officer at [Lifebox](https://lifebox.cl/), a Startup that develops [Power Skills](https://soypowerlatam.com/) for all kind of companies in Chile.

 # IV.
 Hobbies
 - Going to the gym 💪🏽